Caring for your nappies

 Prepping nappies for use

 - New nappies and accessories will require at least one long wash with detergent, to increase absorbency and remove factory residue.
-It would be best to wash night nappies and boosters at least 2-3 times before use as they require optimal absorbency to last 12+ hours at night.
+It would be best to wash night nappies and boosters at least twice before use as they require optimal absorbency to last 12+ hours at night.
 You do not need to dry them between washes.

 - Sanitised nappies will be ready to use, if you have any particular skin sensitivities or allergies you may wish to wash the nappies in your own detergent prior to use.

-- Start with a clean washing machine, follow manufacturer guidelines, or if you can not locate these then in an empty machine; run a 90 degree wash, use a washing machine cleaner following their instructions or 1/2 cup thin bleach on a 1-2 hour long wash (1/4 cup of thick).
+- Start with a clean washing machine, follow manufacturer guidelines, or if you can not locate these then in an empty machine; run a 90 degree wash; OR use a washing machine cleaner following their instructions; OR pour 1/2 cup thin bleach on a 1-2 hour long wash (1/4 cup of thick).

 - Night nappies will require a hot handwash with detergent each day to minimise build up of ammonia.
 Alternatively you can do a daily 60 degree prewash with 1/4-1/2 dose of detergent each morning with the night nappy and previous days nappies.

-- Every nappy, wrap and booster should go through one pre and one main wash.
+- Every nappy, wrap, booster or liner should go through one pre and one main wash.

 - Main wash every 1-4 days, using full dose of detergent for water hardness, machine size and heavy soiling.
 This wash is designed to provide a deep clean.
 Aim for main wash to be 2-3 hours long at 40-60 degrees.
 Ensure machine is loosely full when dry for optimal loading; you can add any items smaller then a 70cm terry square to bulk- tea towels, muslins, bibs, baby clothes, small children's clothes, underwear etc.

 - Do NOT use Soap nuts, Eco eggs, or home made detergents, they are weak, ineffective detergents for the most heavily soiled items you are going to wash.
 Nappy specific detergents are not necessary, they are often expensive and not the most effective options out there.